Snowflake-Labs/snowflake-demo-streamlit/DeepSeek-R1 chatbot/README.md

 In addition, as the chatbot is using the DeepSeek-R1 reasoning model, you can ask thought-provoking questions and see how the LLM thinks under-the-hood!

-Here are some example questions to ask:
+Here are example questions to ask:
--
+- *What is the speed of an unladen swallow?*

 Here are some key features of the app
 - The chatbot retains memory of the conversation and can be reset at any time via the *clear chat history* button.